 - Where do you see yourself in 5 years?

 You don’t want to sound “canned,” but if you brainstorm the answers to some of these key questions in advance, they will more easily roll off your tongue during the interview process.
+If you’ve had a break in employment, be prepared to explain the employment gap.

 Prepare your own questions